-All misconduct hearings will be in public, subject to any representations made by the officer concerned, the Appropriate Authority, the complainant, the Independent Police Complaints Commission (IPCC), any interested person and/or any witness(es), and considerations made by the Panel Chair.
+All misconduct hearings will be in public, subject to any representations made by the officer concerned, the Appropriate Authority, the complainant, the Independent Office for Police Conduct (IOPC), any interested person and/or any witness(es), and considerations made by the Panel Chair.

 Notice of a public hearing will be made not less than 5 working days prior to the hearing.
 Should the hearing, or part of the hearing, be in private, reasons for this will be given and published on the website.

 Upon the conclusion of the hearing, the Chair will decide whether to publish an outcome notice in relation to the proceedings.